nichol7s/timelines-site/pages/wear-a-mask.md

 If you're wearing a surgical-style mask that you bought from the supermarket or a corner store, consider a fitter (see below).
 The stretchy spandex (lycra) ones that are single layer are **really low self-protection**.

-If you can't wear a mask or cloth face covering stay at home and get food delivered.
+If you can't wear a mask or cloth face covering stay at home and get your food/groceries delivered.

 If you can afford it, get KF94 masks (that are not cloth or washable) for use when mixing with other in public.
 Citizen Scientist, Aaron Collins, [reviews masks for filtration effectiveness](https://www.youtube.com/channel/UC3fF_rzkmZD0ufN685YE7lg) and talks about KF94 masks quite a bit.
 Leave the N95 and FFP2 masks/respirators for respective medical and emergency workers.